Rogue-1/HTB/Machines/Linux/Ambassador.md

 tcp6       0      0 :::80                   :::*                    LISTEN      -
 ```

+By using curl we can confirm that consul is being ran on port 8500.

 ```
 developer@ambassador:/tmp$ curl http://127.0.0.1:8500
 Consul Agent: UI disabled.
 To enable, set ui_config.enabled=true in the agent configuration and restart.
 ```
+As developer we can run consul and check the version so we can find an exploit.

 ```
 developer@ambassador:/tmp$ consul --version